 The other is feeling of superiority by the spouse who earns more.

-Getting rich quickly is fine.
+It's fine if you want to get rich quick.
 However, staying rich and maintaining newfound wealth will definitely consume your time and effort.

 Further, if you have money fights at home, getting rich quickly can pose a bigger domestic problem.
 Obviously, the lower income spouse will feel inferior or may get bossed-over.